 - lacks empathy

 - is envious of others and/or believes others are envious of them

 - displays arrogant or haughty behavior.

 The word “narcissism” indicates a set of personality traits such as selfishness, vanity, manipulation, and self-importance.
 Narcissists are described as “challenging” to interact with.
 They are often defensive, condescending, and “know everything.”
 They can be aggressive and even physically abusive.
-Narcissism has no known cure, although Cognitive Behavioral Therapy may provide a means for learning self-awareness.
-Narcissists don’t usually seek help or therapy because they don’t think there’s anything wrong with them.
-They think everyone else is the problem.
+Narcissism has no known cure, although Cognitive Behavioral Therapy (CBT) may provide a means for learning self-awareness.
+Narcissists don’t usually seek help or therapy because they don’t think there’s anything wrong with their thinking or behavior.